The Aromatherapy Certification Course 201 and Aromatherapy Certification Course 101 completes your training as a

-Aromatherapy 201 together with Aromatherapy 101, is our Clinical Aromatherapy program.
-Aromatherapy 201 builds on the foundations laid down in Aromatherapy 101, which is why completion of Aromatherapy 101 is a prerequisite for moving on to this course.
-The concepts learned in the Aromatherapy 101 are expanded upon and new information is added to round out your knowledge.
+The Aromatherapy Certification Course 201 builds on the foundations laid down in the Aromatherapy Certification Course 101, which is why completion of this course is a prerequisite for moving on to this course.
+The concepts learned are expanded upon and new information is added to round out your knowledge.
 This course focuses on learning the skills required to create effective, unique blends and protocols for the challenges individual clients are dealing with.
 In addition to this, this course covers additional essential oil profiles and carriers, as well as anatomy & physiology and how essential oils work in each system.

 Aromatherapy 201 consists of the Workbook with 40 lessons and 3 Course Books (1,224 pages)